treavorfang/msa-app-releases/README.md

 ---

-## 🚀 What's New in v1.0.9
+## 🚀 What's New in v1.1.0

 ### Added

-- **Smart Device Input**: "Add Device" form now intelligently formats IMEIs (numeric) and capitalizes Serial Numbers automatically.
+- **Urgent Ticket Priority**: Tickets due today or within 24 hours now automatically float to the top of the Active list.
-- **Financial Action Menu**: Replaced swipe gestures with a reliable "Three Dots" menu for managing income and expenses on mobile.
+- **Financial Indicators**: Added clear Credit/Debit indicators on the Client Profile.
-- **Client Ticket Filters**: Added instant filters (Active, Finished, Returned) to the Client Profile ticket list.
+- **Unpaid Alert**: Added red border visual cue for unpaid tickets.

 ### Changed